jimevins/glabels-qt/user-docs/man/glabels-batch-qt.rst

 BUGS
 ----

-Bugs and featue requests can be reported via the gLabels issue tracking system at GitHub (<https://github.com/jimevins/glabels-qt/issues>).
+Bugs and feature requests can be reported via the gLabels issue tracking system at GitHub (<https://github.com/jimevins/glabels-qt/issues>).
 You will need a GitHub account to submit new issues or to comment on existing issues.

 SEE ALSO
 --------